 However, a higher credit limit also opens the door to potential debt.
 For those who are tempted to spend beyond their means, it’s important to factor in this risk, and acknowledge that you could be hit with higher interest payments if you don’t pay off the full balance every month.
 Another downside of having a high credit limit is it might put off other parties from lending you money in the future.

 To request a credit limit increase, call the number on the back of your credit card or contact the issuer via your online account.
 Alternatively, you could research other credit card rates that may provide a more favourable rate.

-If you’re an M&S Bank Credit Card customer, you can request a credit limit increase using Internet Banking.
+If you’re an M&S Bank Credit Card customer, you can request a credit limit increase or decrease using Internet Banking.
 You can also find out more about how to view your credit limit and what to do if you’ve nearly reached your credit limit.